 That was the moment that I remember understanding the positive power we hold, within the times we often feel most powerless.
-That in validating feelings and experiences, as I can remember those who have for me in my time, very often validate entire lives.
-No living soul could 'fix' my loss for example, no matter what their professional skills, clinical, legal, or other, but those that found that courage, even if inside they felt inadequate and uncomfortable, validated my experience.
-By validating my feelings and experience surrounding my loss, they validated the importance of the lives involved.
+That in validating feelings and experiences, as I can remember those who did that for me when Sophie died, very often validate entire lives.
+No living soul could 'fix' my loss, no matter what their professional skills, but those that found that courage, even if inside they felt inadequate and uncomfortable, validated my experience.
+By validating my feelings and experience surrounding her death, they validated the importance of her life.